PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies: Experiments

 To complement our benchmark, we conducted a user study to establish a human baseline and quantify \textit{visual reliance} — the extent to which answers depend on genuine multimodal reasoning rather than linguistic shortcuts.
 While our benchmark uses structured JSON outputs for models, our participants are evaluated on natural language (NL) questions as structured formats are less practical without prior training.
 To enable direct comparison, we re-evaluated representative LMMs on the same \textit{Ident} task subset using natural language answer options.

 \myparagraph{Setup.} Eight non-author participants with at least PhD-level computer science research experience each answered ten randomly sampled \textit{Ident} task questions: five in \textit{Focused} context and five in \textit{Document} context.
+We provide a detailed analysis of the representativeness of this subset in App.~\ref{app:user-study-represent}.
 For each question, participants first answered without context (question + answer options only), then with context. \textit{Focused} context consisted of cropped images and/or text excerpts; \textit{Document} context contains links to original PDFs.
 The survey was implemented via a custom web interface (cf. App.~\ref{app:user-study}).

 \myparagraph{Analysis.} As shown in Table~\ref{table:user-study}, top models like Gemini 2.5 Pro exceed humans under \textit{Focused Context} (81.6\% vs. 77.5\%) and \textit{Whole Document Context} (83.8\% vs. 65.0\%).
 However, a crucial difference emerges in the \textit{Without Context} condition: LMMs maintain high accuracy (up to 70.1\%), whereas human performance drops near chance (27.5\%).
 This indicates that LMMs rely heavily on linguistic regularities that humans cannot exploit.
 Switching to JSON formatting neutralizes this advantage.
 Without context, model performance collapses toward human levels (e.g., InternVL3.5 38B drops from 53.7\% to 25.3\%).
 With context and JSON-structured answer, LMMs no longer match human NL performance, confirming that linguistic shortcuts inflate perceived model capability.